 In my thesis, I establish the citation of gender as an intra-active process in which the clothed subject becomes gendered.
 I want to highlight the tensions between my use of the posthumanist concept of "intra-action" and my understanding of human agency.
 I do not mean to argue for the existence of a volitional subject, however, I suggest that Butler's notion of intelligibility (1990) doesn't account for the different meanings of failures to conform to gender norms and for the complexity of the consequences of not conforming.
 I suggest that the subject attempts to enact their agency through the process of dressing.
-Even though I was not able to develop this fully in this thesis, I mean to suggest that the posthumanist aspect of this "intra-action" is that the subject attempts to become intelligible or unintelligible in a certain way, but they ultimately fail due to the embedded citationality of both their clothing and the fact that the body is embedded in cultural meaning.
+Even though I was not able to develop that the subject attempts to become intelligible or unintelligible in a certain way, but they ultimately fail due to the embedded citationality of both their clothing and the fact that the body is embedded in cultural meaning.
 Therefore, the subject can only negotiate their own intelligibility or unintelligibility to a certain extent because their intelligibility is always already prefigured by the "intra-action" between their clothing and their body.
-As a result, I suggest that my interviewees ultimately fail at becoming intelligible using Butler's understanding of intelligibility as embedded in the heterosexual matrix.
+As a result, I suggest that my interviewees ultimately fail at becoming intelligible using Butler's understanding of intelligibility as embedded in the heterosexual matrix.11

-In "Building a Feminist Theory of Fashion" Parkins (2008) proposes the use of Barad's "intra-action" (Barad 2000, 232 in Parkins 2008) to examine the relationship between people and the clothing they wear in order to understand the significance of the fashion industry for gender.
+In "Building a Feminist Theory of Fashion" Parkins (2008) proposes the use of Barad's "intraaction" (Barad 2000, 232 in Parkins 2008) to examine the relationship between people and the clothing they wear in order to understand the significance of the fashion industry for gender.
 Parkins asserts that the import of Barad's agential realism lies in its interrogation of the idea that any subject is independently constructed or constituted as separate from the material.
 Parkins explains that "clothing situationally, provisionally makes her (a subject) intelligible, a condition she cannot approximate without this material other" (Parkins 2008, 508).
-Barad and Parkins' understanding of intelligibility emphasizes the significance of things, in this case clothing, in the process of "becoming-intelligible" (2008, 506).
-Clothing is unknowable/unintelligible without observation; each "intra-action" works towards making the garment intelligible only within the context it exists for the moment.
+Barad and Parkins' understanding of intelligibility emphasizes the significance of things, in this case of "becoming-intelligible" (2008, 506). clothing, process Clothing unknowable/unintelligible without observation; each "intra-action" works towards making the garment intelligible only within the context it exists for the moment.
 Parkins use of Barad's agential realism, "agential realism recognizes and endorses the ongoing work of interpretation as the only 'end' result of intelligibility" (505) provides a framework for understanding intelligibility as an intra-active process.
 According to Parkins, "For Barad, the intra-activity of any phenomenon, and the agency, as well-whereby the constituents become knowable and known to one another-depends on intelligibility" (Barad 2003, 822 cited in Parkins 2008).
 Barad understands intelligibility to emerge from an intra-action.
 Therefore, knowledge production becomes a negotiation between human and nonhuman agents rather than something that can be accumulated by a subject.
 Parkins warns against the potential of "intra-action" to preserve the concept of "observation independent material entities" (2008, 505).
 According to Parkins, both the subject and garment become intelligible in each intra-action of the clothed subject.

-&lt;sup>11 However, I do not mean to suggest that all my interviewees wish to become intelligible in this way.
+11 However, I do not mean to suggest that all my interviewees wish to become intelligible in this way.